datnguyenzzz/nogodb/lib/go-sstable/README.md

 #### c.
 Index block

 An index block is a block with N key/value entries, and they share the similar format with the data block.
+It helps to faster locate the data block that might have a requested key

-The `i'th` value is the encoded block handle of the `i'th` data block.
+The index block `i'th` value is the encoded block handle of the `i'th` data block.
-The `i'th` key is a string `>=` last key in that data block and `<` the first key in the successive data block.
+And the index block `i'th` key is a string `>=` last key in that data block and `<` the first key in the successive data block.
 The index block restart interval is `1`: every entry is a restart point.

 By default, we use a two-level index.
 It consists of a sequence of lower-level index blocks with block handles for data blocks followed by a single top-level